Leasing property for the storage of dangerous goods

 Important considerations for landlords and property owners

-- what ongoing role you must play in ensuring the property is fit for purpose
+what ongoing role the landlord or property owner must play in ensuring the property is fit for purpose

-If your tenants abandon your property you may be exposed to other factors, such as loss of rent, clean-up expenses and, if damage has occurred, your insurance may not cover you.
+If tenants abandon the property landlords or property owners may be exposed to other factors, such as loss of rent, clean-up expenses and, if damage has occurred, your insurance may not cover you.

 Landlords may also face prosecution and have obligations under other legislation such as planning and building requirements.

 In order to reduce the risk of being left with dangerous goods, to be disposed of after a tenant has vacated the property, WorkSafe recommends landlords and property owners:

 ensure due diligence is done before purchasing a property

 understand the nature of business being conducted in their premises